cloudfoundry/community/toc/rfc/rfc-draft-github-teams-and-access.md

 ## Summary

-All working groups SHOULD creating GitHub teams using the standardized format.
+All working groups SHOULD create GitHub teams using the standardized name format.

 ## Problem